Incorrect Situational Awareness Results in International Crash Lawsuit

-American Airlines Flight 331
+Case Title: American Airlines Flight 331

-The captain had worked for American Airlines since 1986 and had at least 13,000 flight hours total.
+The captain had worked for American Airlines since 1986 and had at least 13,000 flight hours in total.
 He had flown this route several times and had landed at Manley Airport on the same runway during rainy weather.
 The first officer had worked for American Airlines since 1998.
 He had also landed on this same runway in the rain before, including during the prior week.
-The flight crew stated (and transcripts supported) that they were told of moderate rain, but not about any standing water on the runway or any turbulence.
+The flight crew stated (and transcripts supported) that they were told of moderate rain but not about any standing water on the runway or turbulence.

 The flight began normally, although they experienced two minor delays due to a problem with baggage and one with the air conditioning system.
-They experienced some turbulence over Cuba, but the turbulence decreased as they approached Kingston.
-They requested information about the Kingston weather and were told there was rain, the runway was wet, and that another plane had landed 30 minutes before with no problems.
-Given this information, the pilots did not investigate further and continued to runway 12 assuming that the landing would be the same as it was in prior experience.
+They experienced some turbulence over Cuba, but it decreased as they approached Kingston.
+They requested information about the weather in Kingston and were told there was rain, the runway was wet, and that another plane had landed 30 minutes before with no problems.
+Given this information, the pilots did not investigate further and continued to runway 12, assuming that the landing would be the same as it was in prior experience.
 Instead, the runway had a substantial amount of standing water, and the plane was not able to adequately brake as it came in.

 When the airplane came to rest on the rocky beach beyond the runway, the fuselage broke into several pieces.
-The passengers were evacuated and many were taken to the hospital with injuries.
+The passengers were evacuated, and many were taken to the hospital with injuries.
 Slack Davis Sanger represented a number of passengers on this flight, using our extensive experience in litigation with American Airlines to secure settlements to help these victims with their physical and emotional injuries.